tashua314/tashua314/README.md

 Welcome to my GitHub profile!
 I'm a developer focused on building scalable web applications and enhancing the developer experience.
 Below are some highlights about my work and interests.

-- 🚀 **Current Projects:**
+## 🚀 **Current Projects:**
   - [Gist Portfolio](https://github.com/tashua314/gist-portfolio): A modern portfolio to showcase Gist scripts, built with SvelteKit and Tailwind CSS.
   - [KoiTre Authentication](https://github.com/techguide-jp/koi-tre-auth): An authentication system built for KoiTre, focusing on security and scalability using modern web technologies.
-- 💡 **Specialties:** Building with TypeScript, Svelte, Vue, Ruby, Python, and Docker.
-- 💻 **Interests:**
+## 💻 Interests:
   - Open-source contributions
+  - Building scalable web applications
-  - Machine learning and AI experiments
+  - Experimenting with machine learning and AI
-  - Developer productivity and experience enhancements
+  - Developer experience & productivity enhancements
+  - Coaching individuals as a **relationship coach**, helping people navigate personal growth and relationship dynamics.
+  - **Organizational management**, focusing on leading teams, fostering collaboration, and optimizing workflows.
+  - Exploring and implementing methods of **empowerment**, both on an individual and organizational level, to help others reach their full potential.

 ---